What Is Good Content - How Do I Create It? [Video]

 Characteristics of Good Content

 Your audience isn’t interested in just hearing you talk.
-Your visitors don't want to read, they want to learn and, if relevant to them, engage.
+Your visitors don't want to read.
+They want to learn and, if relevant to them, engage.

-What effective content creators do:
+What influential content creators do:

 - Provide actionable takeaways

 Having great content means you connect with your audience, provide value, show you know their time is essential, and prove you want to engage and delight them and leave them satisfied.

 So, offer solutions, not just commentary.
 Be sure it's quality information you are presenting to ensure that when they need more, they come to you to find it.